How Causal Abstraction Underpins Computational Explanation: Explanation and Generalization

 In this setting, it becomes essential to understand more of how the system in question works, and specifically how the system \emph{learns}.
 Computational implementation---as captured by abstraction-under-translation---is not enough.
-Following others in the literature (e.g., \citealt{Chalmers2011,Chalmers2011b}), we maintain that it is still theoretically fruitful to have a notion of implementation that does not depend on which learning method a system uses.
+Correspondingly, representations understood purely through their causal role will also not be enough.
+In our view, it is still theoretically fruitful to have a notion of implementation that does not depend on how a system learns and adapts.
 But when we want our explanation to shine light on unobserved behavior, including further adaptation and learning in new contexts,\footnote{For adaptation, learning, and fine-tuning, we want causal explanations not just of the present behavioral repertoire, but of the system's cross-temporal behavior across those new tasks as well.
 This will generally require acknowledging (if only implicitly) the method by which this learning or adaptation is taking place.} not just any mapping from system to algorithm will do.
-Furthermore, it may well turn out that the appropriate mapping restrictions (e.g., linear), across different classes of agents (e.g., biological versus artificial), will differ markedly.
+It may well turn out that the appropriate mapping restrictions (e.g., linear versus non-linear), across different classes of agents (e.g., biological versus artificial), and for different sets of tasks, will differ markedly.
+Claims of representation and implementation are intertwined deeply with our explanatory aims and claims.